-- Where to start: Before you can dispute any claims, start with an education.
+- Where to start: Before you can dispute any information, start with an education.
 We help you understand the unfair and inaccurate items on your credit reports and the process to remove them.

 - Credit errors happen: Almost 70% of all reports have errors.
 Chances are, yours has them too.
 Unfortunately, some of these errors may be lowering your score unfairly.

-- Help from a law firm: We can help you navigate the bureaus.
-While all cases are different and your result will vary, by helping our clients navigate the bureaus, last year, they saw 10,000,000 items removed from their reports in total across the three bureaus.
+- Help from a law firm: We've helped our clients navigate the credit bureaus our clients.
+While are cases are different and results may vary, last year, they saw 10,000,000 items removed from their reports across the three bureaus.

 - How we repair credit: We first review your credit, then work with the bureaus to remove unfair and inaccurate negative items.
 We help monitor and prepare a custom plan to rebuild your credit.

-Before the existence of credit bureaus, banks and other lenders usually based lending decisions on personal interviews with borrowers, as well as any prior relationship that the borrower may have had with the bank or lender.
-This meant that if a borrower didn’t have a relationship with the institution already, it was more difficult to get approved for a loan or a line of credit.
+Before the existence of these consumer credit reporting agencies, banks and other lenders usually based lending decisions on personal interviews with borrowers, as well as any prior relationship that the borrower may have had with the bank or lender.
+This meant that if a borrower didn't have a relationship with the institution already, it was more difficult to get approved for a loan or a line of credit.
 This also made for a difficult, inefficient, and unreliable method of estimating credit risk.
-There were many local credit bureaus that kept consumers’ information on file, but there was nothing on a national scale.
+There were many local credit agencies that kept consumers' information on file, but there was nothing on a national scale.

 In an effort to gather more information about consumers that could be used to calculate credit risk, banks began working with other creditors to create consumer credit reports that contained information about a person's credit use from multiple sources.
-Over time, this task of managing credit reports was outsourced to third party credit bureaus that would then provide consumer credit reports to the banks in exchange for a fee.
+Over time, the task of managing credit reports was outsourced to third party credit bureaus that provided consumer credit reports to the banks and lenders in exchange for a fee.

-Today, what was once a large number of credit bureaus spread across the country has, through the process of mergers and acquisitions, been reduced to the three primary credit bureaus: TransUnion, Equifax, and Experian, although there are other credit bureaus used for other purposes.
+Today, what was once a large number of credit bureaus spread across the country has, through the process of mergers and acquisitions, been reduced to the three major credit bureaus: TransUnion, Equifax, and Experian, although there are other credit reporting agencies used for other purposes.

 - TransUnion: TransUnion began as the Union Tank Car Company in 1968.
 The company leased railcars and created TransUnion as the parent holding company.
 In 1969, TransUnion acquired the Credit Bureau of Cook County which had 3.6 million files on consumers.
 After acquiring this credit bureau, TransUnion continued expanding until 1988 when they achieved “full coverage” in the United States on almost every consumer in the country with an active credit profile.
 As of 2015, TransUnion operates in 33 countries.